-When you compare a BGA with a dual in-line package (DIP) and a quad flat package (QFP), you can find that the solder balls are a lot more than the pins of DIP and QFP.
-Plus that a solder ball has a larger contact surface with the PCB than a pin, and a BGA has a much better thermal dissipation capability than a DIP and QFP.
+When you compare a BGA with a dual in-line package (DIP) and a quad flat package (QFP), you can find that the solder balls are much more than the pins of DIP and QFP.
+Plus a solder ball has a larger contact surface with the PCB than a pin, and a BGA has a much better thermal dissipation capability than a DIP and QFP.

 A BGA PCB features:

 A BGA has thousands of solder balls, and a BGA PCB is a high-density interconnected (HDI) PCB.
 Plating through holes (PTH) can't be used to connect the BGA to the PCB layers because there are so many pads corresponding to the BGA, and the distance between the pads is small.
 Usually, a BGA PCB requires blind and buried holes to wire the BGA and the PCB.